besoeasy/telearia/README.md

-## TeleAria: Telegram-Controlled Cloud Downloader
+## TeleAria: Telegram-Controlled Cloud Downloader Manageer

-TeleAria is a powerful cloud downloader that integrates [Aria2](https://aria2.github.io/) with [Telegram](https://telegram.org/).
-Download files, torrents, and videos effortlessly.
+TeleAria is a powerful cloud downloader that combines the capabilities of [Aria2](https://aria2.github.io/) with [Telegram](https://telegram.org/).
+This tool allows you to effortlessly download files, torrents, and videos.
+TeleAria is designed to be compact and lightweight, while also providing a customizable environment that you can adjust to your liking.
+Additionally, it can be integrated with media management solutions like [Plex](https://www.plex.tv/) or [Jellyfin](https://jellyfin.org/), enhancing your home media management experience.

 ![TeleAria](https://github.com/user-attachments/assets/8f1165c5-f880-4efb-96aa-af9cfb8a4a49)